soufiane-ezzemany/DevOps-IMT-FIL/README.md

 1. Add `livenessProbe`s to reflect the `healthchecks` of last week's Docker project.
     * `result` and `vote` use the `httpGet` probe.
     * `redis` and `db` use the `exec` probe to run the `healthchecks/{redis.sh,postgres}.sh` scripts.
+        - TIP: You have to think about the type of volumes to use in this case
-2. Use a `ConfigMap` to pass environment variables to your pods
+2. Use a `ConfigMap` to pass environment variables to your pods 2.1 create the `ConfigMap` with a mnually created manifest 2.2 use `Kustomize` to generate the `ConfigMap`
 3. Use an `HorizontalPodAutoscaler` to automatically scale the number of replicas for `vote`

 <!-- -->